stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 ![](/uploads/balancing-strategy-and-daily-execution.PNG)

 Most leaders and motivated employees are great at ideation, planning and coming up with a 1 to 3 year strategy tree.
 In fact, many studies have shown how leaders of all demographics rate themselves highly on their ability to do those things.

 The challenge is execution.
 As Chris Sacca, an investor in Twitter and Uber, famously said:
 “_Ideas are cheap, execution is everything!_”.

-### OKR design thesis for #stratapp
+### solving the challenge of OKR execution

 Solving this challenge goes to the heart of the #stratapp thesis.

 If we can bring everything you need to do on strategy formulation, strategy execution, learning, time management and daily work, into one digital workspace - that has consistent user experience across each of those features - then we will empower each employee to optimize their own balance between working on strategy and getting their day to day work done.

 We achieve this by reducing (or eliminating) integrations, app switching, data silos and misalignment.